Yamashita012/youTube_video_downloader/README.md

 1. Import the necessary libraries:
     - `pytube`: Used to interact with the YouTube video.
     - `tqdm`: Used to display the progress bar.
+    - `colorama`: Used to change color of the text
 2. Set the `total_length` variable to the desired number of iterations for the progress bar.

 3. Create a `tqdm` progress bar object with a total length equal to `total_length` and a unit of 'iteration'.